johnjones4/the-initial-commit/_posts/2017-07-04-uri-goldshtein.md

 ### What keeps you involved in those projects?
 Do you have long term plans for maintaining your involvement?

-I feel responsible for the community.
+I feel responsibility for the community.
 I gave lectures to a lot of people, telling them they should use this technology and bet on it.
 So I want to keep them happy and productive.

+That’s why I’m really focusing now on GraphQL.
+I really think it’s not only the right solution for the whole programming community, but especially the right solution for the current users of angular-meteor.

-Also, I have this weird idea in my head that most people would probably disagree with - open source libraries should be under a person's name and not under a Github organization.
-I believe that in this way maintainers will have to take more responsibility because it reflects directly on them.
+Also, I have this weird idea in my head that most people would probably disagree with - open source libraries should be under a person's name and not under Github organization.

+I believe that in this way maintainers will have to take more responsibility because it reflects directly to them.
 In a company, small things might get lost because the company might go in a different direction.
 It can also happen with individuals but I feel it will happen less.

 Also, it’s easier to move things around if it’s under a person’s name, meaning, easier to fork and move the community around.
-With an organization people follow the organization and not the code, and the power of the organization is too big.
+With an organization people follow the organization and not the code, the power of the organization is too big.

 ### What is the most important thing someone submitting an issue or patch should know?